How Can a Healthy Lifestyle Save Your Money?

 If you are leading a healthy lifestyle, your choice of drinks shouldn’t be frothy beers and drinks, especially when you are looking to cut down your daily calories and cost.

 A study has shown that an average regular can of soda contains around 150 calories.
-And if you drink one can of soda every day without reducing calories elsewhere in your meals, it might result you gain up to 15 pounds of weighing which might be the cause of any disease.
+And if you drink one can of soda every day without reducing calories elsewhere in your meals, it might result from you gain up to 15 pounds of weighing which might be the cause of any disease.
 It might further lead you to spend huge to doctors.

 On the other hand, if you replace such drinks with six to eight glasses of water daily, it will help you stay healthy and save more money in your pocket.
 Moreover, drinking water can save you up to £ 850 per year which is estimated to be spent by an average family on soft drinks.